Porto Carras: Location

 The resort of Porto Carras is near the traditional village of Neos Marmaras; a tourist destination, busy during the summer period, with many restaurants, cafeterias and tourist shops.

 Held events

-During June 2003, Porto Carras was the place of the Thessaloniki European Union Summit; organized under the Greek Presidency, during which the draft Constitution of the E.U. was presented for first time.
-The 25 leaders of European Union, along with Turkey's Prime Minister and the heads of NATO and E.U. took part in an official dinner, hosted by the then President of the Hellenic Republic.
+In June 2003, Porto Carras hosted the Thessaloniki European Union Summit, organized under the Greek Presidency of the Council of the European Union.
+During the summit, the draft Constitution of Europe was presented for the first time.
+The leaders of the 25 member states of the European Union, together with Turkey's prime minister and the heads of NATO and the European Union institutions, attended an official dinner hosted by the then President of Greece.

-There was also held the European Team Chess Championships 2011.
+Porto Carras hosted the European Team Chess Championship in 2011.

+The resort also hosted the World Amateur Chess Championship in 2018.

 Other information

 Porto Carras was the recipient of MICE's Best Incentive Hotel in 2022 for Greece.

 Porto Carras offers complementary WiFi to its guests.
 The WiFi service, alongside the internal booking platform, are provided by Zoottle.